-How Much Caffeine Can You Have In The 1st Trimester?
-Coffee Addicts May Have To Adjust
+Experts Say This Is How Much Caffeine You Should Have In The 1st Trimester

 When you become pregnant, you're life changes.
 All of a sudden, you have a laundry lists of things to do to prepare for your baby, and one of those things is watching what you eat and drink.
 If you frequent the nearest Starbucks, the you might be wondering how pregnancy changes your caffeine intake.
 In fact, you may want even more caffeine since pregnancy can make you tired.
 But is it a good idea?
 Just how much caffeine can you have in the first trimester when your baby is still growing.